ali1naqvi/ali-naq/content/authors/admin/_index.md

 ---

 ## About Me

-I am a Computer Science MSc student researching evolutionary computation at McMaster University, supervised by Dr. Stephen Kelly.
-Prior to this, I completed my undergraduate degree in Computer Science specializing in AI with a minor in Mathematics at the University of Windsor.
-In my research, I study sequential decision-making models for time series forecasting with a particular interest in developing models that emulate the brain's approach to hierarchical planning.
+I’m a first-year PhD student in Computer Science at McMaster University, co-supervised by Stephen Kelly and Reuven Dukas.
+My research explores how animal-like behaviour emerges and evolves in artificial living systems.
+I’m especially interested in the evolutionary origins of biological complexity and how it manifests across levels of organization, from microbes like *E. coli* to multicellular organisms.

-Outside of academics, I enjoy reading, movies, art, and playing the violin.
+Before starting the PhD, I completed my MSc at McMaster.
+Outside the lab, you’ll usually find me reading, watching films, or playing the violin.